📚 This post is part of my business blogging guide.

 The single idea here in this blog post is to make your writing better.
 Yes, I’m providing lots of separate tips, but the goal of each is the same.

 Tip 9.
 Listen to what your audience wants

 If you have an audience already, ask them what they want to read about.

-Surveys, direct emails and personal conversations will help you understand what they’re interested in, and if you write about that then you stand a good chance of keeping their attention and building more loyalty.
+Surveys, direct emails and personal conversations will help you understand what they’re interested in.

 One of my favourite uses of social media is to test ideas for blog posts.